Bridgy Fed

 Returns:

-converted object in the protocol’s native format, often a dict
+converted object in the protocol’s native format, often a dict, or None

 classmethod _convert(obj, from_user=None, **kwargs)[source]